Anurag-c/memcached-lite/README.md

 **Test Case 4 : Concurrent Requests from 3 Clients**

 - Checks the server's behavior with concurrent requests from multiple clients.
 Three clients simultaneously set and get the value for the "course" key.
 Outputs each client's actions and the server's responses.
+Extra logging has been added to understand the output clearly.

   <img src = "./images/image-4.png" width=500/>
   <img src = "./images/image-5.png" width=500/>